AlbertIssac/AlbertIssac/README.md

 - 👋 Hi, I’m Rudra Patel
-- 👀 I’m interested in computer engineering but got stuck in computer proggramming 😂
+- 👀 I’m interested in computer engineering but got stuck in computer programming 😂
 - 🌱 I’m currently learning data structure and algorithms using python🐍
 - 💞️ I’m looking to collaborate on projects related to data structures and algorithms, as well as websites and computer engineering projects, including work with Arduino and Raspberry Pi.
 - 📫 Connect with me on linkedIn www.linkedin.com/in/rudrajpatel1566